 Weight: 800 g (28.22 oz)

 “Finally, something from Canon!”, I hear you cry.
-Yes, it seems that with all the fanfare around the latest Sony full frame mirrorless releases and Nikon D850, Canon shooters have remained rather quiet.
+Yes, it seems that with all the fanfare around the latest Sony full frame mirrorless releases and Nikon D850, Canon camera owners have remained rather quiet.
 It has to be said though, the Canon 5D Mark IV is still an incredible camera.

 If you look at the release dates of the most popular full frame cameras from Nikon and Canon, it’ll paint a picture of why so many Nikon shooters actually jumped ship to Canon.

 In 2014 Nikon releases the Nikon D750.
 All was good.
 In 2016, Canon releases the 5D Mark IV.
 Nikon shooters start wondering why their D750s don’t have touch screen, live view double exposure, dual pixel AF and those warm Canon skin tones…

 Photographers are notoriously ‘grass is always greener’ in their camera choices, and unfortunately for Nikon, the Nikon D8500 was released a year too late – many Nikon D750owners had already opped across to Canon for the 5D Mark IV, whether rightly or wrongly so.